rasteli/rasteli/README.md

 ### Hi there, I'm Gabriel Rasteli 👋
 ![me.gif](./src/me.gif)

-## Full-Stack Developer
+## Full-Stack Developer 🖥️
-I am a 20-year-old full-stack developer, mainly focused on web development.
+I am a 20-year-old full-stack developer, mainly focused on front-end development.
 I have been developing for 4 years and I am currently living in Brazil.
 In my spare time, I create open source projects and enjoy reading and playing Minecraft.

-## Relevant Skills
+## Relevant Skills 📑
 ![skill sliders](./src/skills.png)
-> I'm also learning Angular right now.
+> I'm also learning Angular and Prisma right now.

-## Hit me up ;)
+## Hit me up 😅
 I am now looking for a job as a front-end/back-end/full-stack developer at a real company.
 I'm also available for freelancing stuff if I have the time for it.
 Please, don't be shy :)

-## Graduation
+## Graduation 🎓
 I'm a Computer Science undergraduate at Centro Universitário Barão de Mauá.

 <!--